kafkaacademy/form-serialize-improved/README.md

 some improvements on number and checkbox input fields, compared to form-serialize

-serialize form fields to submit a form over ajax
+serialize form fields to submit a form

 ## install